antst/ESSLlapack/README.md

 2) make

-by default, serial and multithreaded version of ESSLlapack will be build and linked to corresnpondent ESSL libraries).
+by default, serial and multithreaded version of ESSLlapack will be build and linked to corresnpondent ESSL libraries.

 Donate
 ------